composewell/streaming-benchmarks/README.rst

   numbers of a library because this is a constant cost involved in all the benchmarks.
 That is also the reason why elimination operations are in general faster than transformation operations because the benchmarks for latter include elimination cost as well.
+Also, we source the stream from a list for all libraries to keep the comparison fair.
+Some libraries provide faster ways to generate a sequence, but we don't use that as we are not benchmarking generation.

 GHC Inlining
 ------------